chesahkalu/azure_administrator/virtual_network.md

     - **ExpressRoute circuit**: The ExpressRoute circuit that the ExpressRoute gateway connects to
     - **Authorization key**: The key that's used to authenticate the connection between your on-premises network and the ExpressRoute circuit

+### Point-to-Site VPN and Site-to-Site VPN

+* A Point-to-Site (P2S) VPN is a secure connection between a client computer and an Azure virtual network.
+It is typically used to connect individual devices to an Azure network, such as when employees need to securely connect to the corporate network from remote locations.
+Key Features:
+    - Individual Connection: Ideal for remote users who need to connect to the Azure network from anywhere over the internet.
+    - Client-Based: Users install VPN client software on their devices to establish a connection.
+    - Secure Connection: Uses SSL/TLS for encryption, providing a secure tunnel for data.
+    - Scalability: Suitable for smaller scale deployments with fewer users.

+* Site-to-Site (S2S) VPN is a secure connection between an on-premises location and an Azure virtual network.
+It is typically used to connect an entire network to an Azure network, such as when you need to connect multiple branch offices to an Azure virtual network.
+Key Features:
+    - Network Connection: Ideal for connecting on-premises networks to Azure virtual networks.
+    - Gateway-Based: Uses a VPN gateway to establish a secure connection between the on-premises network and the Azure virtual network.
+    - Secure Connection: Uses IPsec/IKE for encryption, providing a secure tunnel for data.
+    - Scalability: Suitable for larger scale deployments with multiple users and devices.

 ### Virtual WAN

 - Azure Virtual WAN is a networking service that brings many networking, security, and routing functionalities together to provide a single operational interface.